-We talk with lots of people looking to buy real estate investment properties in NAPLES and surrounding areas.
+We talk with lots of people looking to buy real estate investment properties in Sarasota and surrounding areas.
 Some of them know what they’re doing… and some of them are still in the learning process.

 But, since our entire business is finding great deals… and often passing those deals onto real estate investors like you at huge discounts… I thought it would be a great idea to share with you some resources on how to effectively evaluate a real estate investment deal.
-This works in any market… NAPLES, surrounding areas, FL, any other states across the country.
+This works in any market… Sarasota, surrounding areas, FL, any other states across the country.

 When you really boil it down… evaluating a real estate deal is a pretty simple process.
 If you’re looking to buy real estate as an investment, wholesale properties, hold them for rent… whatever, one of the most important parts is buying it right (i.e. – not overpaying).